EcoleLool/krunkerdetails/README.md

 - I use the official one:
 ![Official Website](https://krunker.io/)

 ![image](https://github.com/EcoleLool/krunkerdetails/assets/122475709/867e8d84-ed3f-4a05-a32a-50ef17e4c58b)

-- At the top-right corner
+- Download at the top-right corner